Cambridge District Scout Archive

 Groups with more parochial catchment areas retained local and informal lines of communication concerning members.
 Groups whose membership and leaders remained in place during the war are more likely to have kept track of group members.
 Groups with larger proportions of older Scouts (not yet formally Senior Scouts) and Rovers are represented more frequently as are those whose members enrolled into the RAF.

 The typed list (above) and the list from the roll of honour do not match the December 1945 Cambridge War Service census it possibly being an early draft and clearly an incomplete list.

 Five later deaths mentioned by the 9th have no names given nor does the one from the 26th.
 23 are named below (and a Gunner/ Driver).

 - 12th All 7 named are listed (note Jaggard also named by 9th)

 - 26th 1 named but later record changed to 2 killed.
 No name given

-- 9th 4 names, only one listed (that one shared with 12th) but later record hanged to 9 killed.
-The later five names are not in this folder in the District Archives.
+- 9th 4 named, only one listed (that one shared with 12th) but later record changed to 9 killed.
+The later five names are not in the folder in the District Archives.

 The two listed in the Roll of honour but not on the Cambridge list (Brackenbury and Hoare) are from an older District than was being collated in 1945/46.